-The best way to build a reputable site is to use white hat SEO tactics.
+The best way to build a reputable site is to use white-hat SEO tactics.
 These are the classic, ethical practices used to gain authority and rank.
 Roll up your sleeves and earn your way to the top!
 Keep the user at the center of everything you do to optimize your rank on the SERP.
-At the end of the day, the search engines want users to have a good experience, not feed them irrelevant, hollow information.
+At the end of the day, search engines want users to have a good experience, not feed them irrelevant, hollow information.
 You can get in the good graces of the algorithm by creating quality content and a better overall experience for visitors to your site.

 If you need help with SEO or any other facet of your online presence, Beyond Blue Media is at your disposal!
 We work with businesses to create a stellar marketing plan tailored to your unique business needs.
 Get in touch with us for more information!